CoolPointerException/Amigo/README.md

 ## Contributing

-If you want to contribute to this project, create a PR or contact me.
+If you want to contribute see the [Contribution Guide](CONTRIBUTING.md) for more details (you can also find my contact there).
 Feedback is also greatly appreciated.
 If you have some good idea for improvement, don't hesitate to contact me. ❤️

 ## TODOs